abma493/SidekickUPSCommunicator/README.md

 - Performing a webcard restart
 - Reporting and statistics via SNMP

-Download under Releases section!
+Download under the Releases section!
 Thank you for checking out this tool ! ! !